luthemes/silver-quantum/readme.txt

 I would recommended to upgrade at this time.
 Silver Quantum has been modified where is now using a framework to display its content.
 Starting at 1.0.0 is the major update.
 Please note that  I have removed the previous Changlog and starting from 1.0.3 because of the new Framework.

 == Changelog ==
-Version: 1.0.8
-- Add New Theme URI
-- Add New Author URI

-Version: 1.0.7
-- Update Description

-Version: 1.0.6
-- Major update

-Version: 1.0.5
-- Fixed 404.php for primary sidebar
-- update blog custom query display

-Version: 1.0.4
+Version: 2.0.0
-- Small update

-Version : 1.0.3
-- Used Backdrop Core Framework to Build theme
-- Exactly the same theme just new framework build on top of
+- New Version of Silver Quantum with the same features

 == Resources ==
-Font Awesome (Version: 4.7)
+Font Awesome (Version: 5.0)
 Created By: Fonticons, Inc
 License: SIL OFL 1.1 and MIT License
 Source: (https://fontawesome.com/)